solangegueiros/rsk-tutorials/en/wallets/wallet-metamask-rsk-testnet.md

 After configuring it, select the RSK Tesnet.

-## Get tR-BTC
+## Get tRBTC

 Copy your address from Metamask.

 ![Copy address from Metamask](../../images/wallet-metamask/image-03.png)

-Now you can follow the instructions to get some [Testnet R-BTC](./en/wallets/wallet-rsk-faucet.md).
+Now you can follow the instructions to get some [Testnet RBTC](./en/wallets/wallet-rsk-faucet.md).

-When you come back, you will have 0.05 tR-BTC, like me!
+When you come back, you will have 0.05 tRBTC, like me!

 ![R-BTCs at Metamask wallet](../../images/wallet-metamask/image-06.png)